 Your clients are on social media.
 Most people are.

-If you’ve questioned at all whether your business should be active on social media, the answer is a resounding “yes!”
+If you’ve questioned whether your business should be active on social media, the answer is a resounding “Yes!”

 You may be asking yourself: